publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch70/schVIII/ptD/m__us_usc_t20_s7861.md

         (7) applicable civil rights requirements;

-        (8) the requirement for a charter school under part C of subchapter IV of this chapter;
+        (8) the requirement for a charter school under part C of subchapter IV;

         (9)